 When creating a vector layer from a Microsoft Excel Worksheet you might see that unwanted zeros ("0") have been inserted in the attribute table rows beneath valid data.
 This can be caused by deleting the values for these cells in Excel using the "backspace" key.
-To correct this problem you need to open the Excel file (you'll need to close QGIS if there if you are connected to the file to allow you to edit the file) and then use Edit > Delete to remove the blank rows from the file.
-To avoid this problem you can simply delete several rows in the Excel Worksheet using Edit > Delete before saving the file.
+To correct this problem you need to open the Excel file (you'll need to close QGIS if there if you are connected to the file to allow you to edit the file) and then use Edit Delete to remove the blank rows from the file.
+To avoid this problem you can simply delete several rows in the Excel Worksheet using Edit Delete before saving the file.

-- Query description: A short description of the query.
-This description is from the predefined queries XML file. - Console Window: The console window where messages related to processing are displayed. - Help: Displays the on line help. - OK: Closes the main "Database Connection" window.
+- Help: Displays the on line help. - OK: Closes the main "Database Connection" window.